The Blood of Judas

 ‘And Doctor Ivanovicha mended this infirmity?’
 I asked.

-‘With knowledge gained from his great mentor, Doctor Santiago Ramon y Cajal, he has succeeded in ameliorating the condition.
+‘With the knowledge gained from his great mentor, Doctor Santiago Ramon y Cajal, he has succeeded in ameliorating the condition.
 Now only modest weakness prevails in the daylight hours, not the complete ebb of strength and approach of death that formerly persisted ‘he said and then hesitated.

 ‘I am not as I appear to be.